Ultrafast Structural Dynamics of Photoactive Antibacterial Complexes based on Earth-Abundant Metals

-Grantham Scholar Gareth Williams is a PhD researcher in the Department of Chemical and Biological Engineering.
-His PhD project is titled ‘Bioinspired photocatalysts for renewable hydrogen production from organic waste’.
+Grantham Scholar Gareth Williams is a PhD researcher in the School of Mathematical and Physical Sciences.

 The project